9 Outrageous Words That Are Said Every Day In Australia It's a different world, Down Under. You have been warned. NSFW (obviously).

 "Did you hear about David?"

-“Yes” and “No” are boring.
-In the twenty-first century, us Aussies don’t have time to deal with their trivial nature.
-So why waste your breath on them when instead you can harness “Fuckin’ Aye” and develop it into your vocabulary.
+"Yes" and "no" are boring.
+In the 21st century, us Aussies don't have time to deal with their trivial nature.
+So why waste your breath on them when instead you can harness "fuckin' aye" and add it to your vocabulary?
 This is the ultimate form of giving approval.

 "Australia is so bloody expensive."

-Just relax, okay.
 Take a breath.
-In Australia, ‘Cunt’ (pronounced ‘cunt’ as in ‘bunt’) has many connotations - most of which are actually positive.
+In Australia, "cunt" (pronounced "cunt", as in "bunt") has many connotations – most of which are actually positive.
 For example: